The Essential/Non-Essential Doctrine Debacle

 I invite you to answer a few questions:

-- When is the last time you’ve reviewed carefully your church’s (or any church's) Statement of Faith doctrinal statement?
+- When is the last time you’ve reviewed carefully the doctrines expressed in your church’s (or any church's) Statement of Faith?

 - Does your church even have a Statement of Faith for review?

-- Is there any real, deep, detailed discussion of doctrine from the pulpit, the classroom or between those who attend as members, both within and outside the assembly, particularly when "fellowshipping"?
+- Is there any real, deep, detailed discussion of doctrine from the pulpit, the Sunday School classroom or among those who attend as members, both within and outside the assembly, particularly when "fellowshipping"?

 - When is the last time you heard a message or lesson on God’s sovereignty or election (Rom 9), the depravity of the natural man (Rom 3), the history and nature of sin (Rom 5), the culpability of the lost person (Rom 1 and Rom 5), the Resurrection (1 Cor 15), the overwhelming confidence in the work of Christ and the power of the indwelling of the Holy Spirit (Rom 8) or a myriad of other serious, deep, doctrines of the Scripture?